A learning organization is a place where people are continually discovering how they create their reality. And how they can change it. - Peter Senge

 - More information doesn't necessarily mean more learning.
 Learners seek to create meaningful uses of knowledge regardless of the quantity and quality information presented.

 - Learners link new knowledge to existing information in ways that make sense to them.
-The remembering of new knowledge is facilitated when it can be tied to a learner's current knowledge.
+The retention of new knowledge is facilitated when it can be tied to a learner's current knowledge.

 - Personality influences learning.
 Learners have varying degrees of self-confidence and differ in the clarity of their personal goals and expectations for success and failure.